Tutorial

 • emd13771_isonet.mrc: CryoET data from EMD-13771, processed by isonet and cropped to a small size.

 • seg_post_id0_thres_0.60_gauss_0.50_voxel_150.mrc: Membrane segmentation of emd13771_isonet.mrc.
-You can generate it yourself using MPicker.
+This can also be generated using MPicker.

 • manual_surf.txt: Manually picked points used to label a membrane, demonstrating how to flatten a membrane without segmentation.

-• Load the data
+Load the data

 Mpicker_gui.py &